Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ## 💙 Thank You

-Your early feedback has been invaluable in shaping xCOA.
+Your early feedback has been invaluable in shaping Open eCOA.
 Whatever happens today, I'm grateful for your support!

 Feel free to reply to this email with any questions.

 Best regards,
 [Your Name]
-Founder, xCOA
+Founder, Open eCOA

 P.S.
 We'll be on Product Hunt all day - stop by and say hi! 👋
 ```